Hermeneutics: Etymology

+The early usage of "hermeneutics" places it within the boundaries of the sacred.
+A divine message must be received with implicit uncertainty regarding its truth.
+This ambiguity is an irrationality; it is a sort of madness that is inflicted upon the receiver of the message.
+Only one who possesses a rational method of interpretation (i.e., a hermeneutic) could determine the truth or falsity of the message.

 Folk etymology

 Folk etymology places its origin with Hermes, the mythological Greek deity who was the 'messenger of the gods'.
-Besides being a mediator among the gods and between the gods and men, he led souls to the underworld upon death.
+Aside from being a mediator among the gods and between the gods and men, he led souls to the underworld upon death.

-Hermes was also considered to be the inventor of language and speech, an interpreter, a liar, a thief and a trickster.
+Moreover, Hermes was considered the inventor of language and speech, an interpreter, a liar, a thief, and a trickster.
 These multiple roles made Hermes an ideal representative figure for hermeneutics.
 As Socrates noted, words have the power to reveal or conceal and can deliver messages in an ambiguous way.
 The Greek view of language as consisting of signs that could lead to truth or to falsehood was the essence of Hermes, who was said to relish the uneasiness of those who received the messages he delivered.